Would you like to stretch your grocery budget further? Use these easy tips on how to reduce food waste and save money on groceries.

 If you are throwing away food that has gone stale, you can take these steps to reduce waste:

 Consider buying the items in smaller packages.
 Smaller packages may cost more per ounce, but if it minimizes the amount of food you toss, you will still save money

-Storing food in an air tight container.
-If it takes you a while to work through a box of cereal or crackers, store them in air tight containers to prevent them from going stale.
+Store food in an airtight container.
+If it takes you a while to work through a box of cereal or crackers, store them in airtight containers to prevent them from going stale.

 If you are throwing away expired food, you need to improve your storage system: